Rolex & The Grey Market

 On the surface one would think the grey market might play to the buyers advantage because they have access to purchase models they can’t find in Rolex stores.
 Once you dig deeper though you find that you’re almost as helpless as walking into an authorized dealer.
 We’ll cover some of the main issues regarding the Rolex grey market.

 - Pricing is 20% – 100+% above retail MSRP: The knowledge of supply and demand is well known to the Rolex grey market.
 These unauthorized dealers know what they have and that most buyers can’t get these models from authorized sellers.
-Therefore what we’ve seen in the last 5-6 years is a considerable increase in the pricing of Rolex and more specifically stainless steel sports models.
+Therefore what we’ve seen in the last 5-6 years is a considerable increase in the pricing of used Rolex and more specifically stainless steel sports models.

 - The Rolex counterfeit market is sophisticated: Anytime you are buying a product that is as expensive as Rolex when the fakes look almost as authentic as the real ones, you need to be cautious.
 Buyers being scammed through the grey market is prevalent especially on the rare or hot Rolex models.